Aatmaj9/ROS1-Arduino/README.md

 [INFO] [1728988015.735901]: Setup subscriber on information [std_msgs/Int32]
  ```

-Now run the subscriber node and publisher node on separate terminals.
+You have successfully established connection between Jetson and Arduino.
+You can do a lot of interesting things with this.
+Let us look at it in the form of tasks -

+## Task 1 - Testing

 Here are sample codes for testing - The publisher node publishes numbers automatically ,the arduino doubles it and returns the output to the subscriber node which prints the doubled value.

-## Task 1 - Testing

 **Publisher Node**
 ```py